 At the successful completion of this lesson, students should be able to:

-- Be familiar with famous case studies prompting risk control measures.
+- Explain famous case studies prompting risk control measures.

-- Understand how and why risk controls were implemented in the energy industry.
+- Describe how and why risk controls were implemented in the energy industry.

 - Define risk control responsibilities and key risk measures.